An anecdotal history of the people and communities

-E-mail was adapted for ARPANET by Ray Tomlinson of BBN in 1972.
+E-mail was adapted for ARPANET by the late Ray Tomlinson of BBN in 1972.
 He picked the @ symbol from the available symbols on his teletype to link the username and address.
 The telnet protocol, enabling logging on to a remote computer, was published as a Request for Comments (RFC) in 1972.
 RFC's are a means of sharing developmental work throughout community.
 The ftp protocol, enabling file transfers between Internet sites, was published as an RFC in 1973, and from then on RFC's were available electronically to anyone who had use of the ftp protocol.

 Libraries began automating and networking their catalogs in the late 1960s independent from ARPA.
 The visionary Frederick G. Kilgour of the Ohio College Library Center (now OCLC, Inc.) led networking of Ohio libraries during the '60s and '70s.
 In the mid 1970s more regional consortia from New England, the Southwest states, and the Middle Atlantic states, etc., joined with Ohio to form a national, later international, network.
 Automated catalogs, not very user-friendly at first, became available to the world, first through telnet or the awkward IBM variant TN3270 and only many years later, through the web.
 See The History of OCLC